jjheffernan/Django-Auto-Forum/README.md

 Install django `python3 -m pip install django`
 Make sure you have a specific version of Python in your virtual environment, see `requirements.txt` for the python dependencies and project dependencies.
+Use `pip freeze` to check the current virtual environment installs.
+Refer to previous for matching.

 ### Getting Started
 In terminal within the project root, run `python manage.py runserver`